MichaelPavlista/palette/README.md

+# Pallete
-# Pallete: An on-demand image handling and manipulation library
+An on-demand image handling and manipulation library